-Putin slams 'trumped-up' US strike against Syria
+Kremlin: Risk of US-Russia collision in Syria 'significantly increased'

 - Russia is a major backer of Syrian President Bashar al-Assad

-- Kremlin officials have denounced the US strike and warned it may lead to repercussions
+- Kremlin officials denounced the US strike, warned it may lead to repercussions

 (CNN)Russian President Vladimir Putin has denounced the US strike against a Syrian government airbase as "aggression against a sovereign state in violation of the norms of international law."